KathleenLeeLi/PredictFutureSales/README.md

 - **Models.py** contains all models used in the running scripts (lstm, convolutional, linear)
 - **plotting.py** performs plotting for losses in each epoch during training
-- **dataExploration.py** performs data exploration on training, test and submission data data - contains all data used in prediction output - the loss function diagram in each epoch from prediction result - the final result of prediction
+- **dataExploration.py** performs data exploration on training, test and submission data data - contains all data used in prediction (this is uploaded to google drive) output - the loss function diagram in each epoch from prediction (this would be generated when running the code) result - the final result of prediction

 ## Technology Dependencies